ethanp/Notes/Big Data Tools Notes.md

 ## Parquet

-1. *"Parquetry"* is a geometric mosaic of wood pieces used for decorative effect.
+1. *"Parquet"* is a geometric mosaic of wood pieces used for decorative effect.
+    * "Parquetry" is the art thereof
 2. The goal is to compress data for use with processing tools like Spark and Hadoop, so that it takes less time to scan the data from disk
 3. It interoperates with "object models" like Avro, Thrift, ProtoBuff, Pig,